okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/activate-and-enable/index.md

 ### Enable the Registration Inline Hook

-The procedure to enable the Registration Inline Hook is dependent on the type of org you are using: Okta Identity Engine or Okta Classic.
+The procedure to enable the Registration Inline Hook is dependent on the type of org you are using: Okta Identity Engine or Okta Classic Engine.
 Follow the procedure for your specific org.

 #### Enable a Registration Inline Hook in Okta Identity Engine